Total of 656 candidates preparing to run in next Lower House election: survey | The Japan Times

-A total of 656 candidates are preparing to run in the next election for the House of Representatives, a survey by Jiji Press released Sunday showed.
+A total of 656 candidates are preparing to run in the next election for the House of Representatives, amid speculation that Prime Minister Shinzo Abe may dissolve the chamber for a snap election early next year, a survey by Jiji Press released Sunday showed.

 The term of office for members of the Lower House expires on Oct.
 21, 2021.
 The chamber has 289 seats from single-seat constituencies and 176 seats from proportional representation.

-Prime Minister Shinzo Abe’s ruling Liberal Democratic Party aims to secure at least two-thirds of seats for LDP members and others supportive of his plan to amend the Constitution.
-A two-thirds majority is necessary to propose constitutional amendment for approval in a national referendum.
+Abe’s ruling Liberal Democratic Party aims to secure at least two-thirds of the seats for LDP members and others supportive of his plan to amend the Constitution.
+A two-thirds majority is necessary to propose a constitutional amendment for approval in a national referendum.

-From the LDP, 298 people plan to run in the election, including 275 for the single-seat districts.
-The party has no plans to field candidates in nine constituencies where candidates from its coalition partner Komeito are set to run.
+From the LDP, 298 members plan to run in the election, including 275 for the single-seat districts.
+The party has no plans to compete in nine constituencies where candidates from its coalition partner Komeito are set to run.

-There are 249 prospective candidates from four major opposition parties — the Constitutional Democratic Party of Japan, the Democratic Party for the People, the Japanese Communist Party and the Social Democratic Party.
-They include independents.
+There are 249 prospective candidates from four major opposition parties — the Constitutional Democratic Party of Japan, the Democratic Party for the People, the Japanese Communist Party and the Social Democratic Party — and independents.

 There are no prospective candidates from the major opposition parties in nearly 30 percent of the single-seat constituencies, mainly in the Tohoku and Kyushu regions.